List of characters in the Mahabharata: Bhadra and Madira

 Bhadra and Madira were 3rd and 4th wives of Vasudeva.
 They were the daughters of Giribhanu/Sumukha and Padmavati/Pataladevi, and elder sisters of Yashoda.
 Bhadra's sons were Upanidhi, Gada and Keshi.
 Madira's sons were Nanda, Upananda, Kritaka and Shura.
 They cremated themselves with Vasudeva.

 Bhadrakali

-Bhadrakali is the fierce form of Devi.
-To destroy Daksha yajna, She appeared with Veerabhadra.
+Bhadrakali is the fierce form of Parvati.
+To destroy Daksha's yajna, She appeared with Shiva as Virabhadra and destroyed it successfully with their bhuta ganas.
 She also mentioned in Shalya Parva, when she was the one of followers of Kartikeya.

 Bhima of Vidarbha

 In the Vana Parva of the epic, sage Markandeya narrated the story of Nala and Damayanti.
 Bhima was the king of Vidarbha and the father of Damayanti.

 Brihadashva

 A sage who councels Yudhishthira during his exile, narrates Nalopakhyana and blesses Yudhishthira with skill in dicing.

 C

 Chandravarma Kamboja

 Chandravarma Kamboja is the first Kamboja king of solar race mentioned by name in the Mahābhārata.
-He appears to have been an ancient very powerful and renowned (vikhyaat) ruler of the Kambojas.
-He finds mention in the Adiparva section of the epic Mahābhārata, where he is stated to be an Asura or a demonic ruler.
+He appears to have been an ancient very powerful and renowned (Vikhyata) ruler of the Kambojas.
+He finds mention in the Adi Parva section of the epic Mahabharata, where he is stated to be an Asura ruler.